suds-community/suds/README.rst

       * Original sources compatible with Python 2.
 Automated conversion to Python 3 sources during setup.

+        * Automated conversion implemented by depending on the ``distribute`` setup package.

     * Made suds work with operations taking choice parameters.